Taking advantage of noise in quantum reservoir computing: Introduction

 \section{Introduction}

 Machine learning (ML) is among the most disruptive technological developments of the early 21st century \cite{PNAS1,PNAS2}.
 However, despite existing ML solutions capable of coping with systems of moderate size, learning more complex patterns often requires the use of a large number of parameters and long training times; this fact conditions its success to having access to high performance computational resources.
 For this reason, a tremendous interest has recently arisen for a technological field with potential to dramatically improve many of these algorithms: quantum ML (QML).
 To unravel the full potential of QML algorithms, fault-tolerant computers with millions of qubits and low error-rates are needed.
 Although the actual realization of these devices is still decades ahead, the so-called noisy intermediate-scale quantum (NISQ) era has been reached.
-Thanks to NISQ, quantum (near) supremacy \cite{QSupremacy} has been achieved with the quantum computers available today.
+Thanks to NISQ designs, Google recently claimed \cite{Google19} to have achieved quantum supremacy \cite{QSupremacy}, not without controversy \cite{IBM19, no-supremacy}, with the quantum computers available today.
+Moreover, an experimental demonstration of quantum speed-up on a NP-hard problem regarding Gaussian Boson sampling \cite{BosonSampling} was recently provided.

 One of the biggest challenges of the current quantum devices is the presence of noise.
 They perform noisy quantum operations with limited coherence time, which affects the performance of quantum algorithms.
 To overcome this limitation, great effort has been devoted to designing error-correcting methods \cite{ErrorCorrecting,ErrorCorrecting2}, which correct the errors in the quantum hardware as the algorithm goes on, and also error-mitigation techniques \cite{errorMitigation, errorMitigation2}, which aim to reduce the noise of the outputs after the algorithm has been executed.
+Recently, Google Quantum AI proved the scalability of error-correcting techniques \cite{google2023suppressing}, which is the first step towards fault-tolerant computation.
 Even though these methods can sometimes successfully reduce quantum noise, a fundamental question still remains open: Can the presence of noise in quantum devices be beneficial for quantum machine learning algorithms?